 We invite interest and membership.

 See our Meetings web page for information about time and place for our monthly meetings.
 Please feel free to attend our meetings.
-If you decide to join, membership is $48 per year for women or men.
+If you decide to join, membership is $48 per year for people of all genders.
 Checks payable to the League of Women Voters of Cape Ann can be sent to: June Michaels, LWVCA Treasurer, P.O.
 Box 244, Rockport, MA 01966.
 For other information please use the contact form below, or email us at LWVCapeAnn@gmail.com.